WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/accessibility.md

 The WordPress community and the open source WordPress project is committed to being as inclusive and accessible as possible.
 This means ensuring users, regardless of device or ability, to be able to publish content and maintain a website or application built with WordPress.

-## General Do's and Don'ts
+## General do's and don'ts
 - Emphasize the reader rather than underlining their inconveniences.
   - Don't refer a person with a disability as a disabled person (such as referring a *visually impaired person* as *blind* or *handicapped*).
   - Use approved terminology for people with specific disabilities; such as *Person with limited mobility* (rather than a person who is *crippled*).
 Read more about "Inclusivity".
 - Maintain a uniform structure for your document.
 Emphasize important points both stylistically and visually.
 - Consider multi-platform accessibility for all types of devices and operating systems.
 - Document all types of input devices such as voice and gesture based devices, controllers, mice, and keyboards.
 Avoid conventional verbs like *click*, *type*, and *touch/swipe* for interaction.
 Use inclusive verbs like *input*, *select*, etc.